PressCrew/buddypress-links/readme.txt

 == Upgrade Notice ==

+= 0.8.2 =

+On activation, all URL hashes will be regenerated to fix database values which were being inserted incorrectly.

+= 0.8 =

+No changes that affect data were made, however it is always a good idea to back up your data just in case!

 = 0.7 =

 No changes that affect data were made, however it is always a good idea to back up your data just in case!

-= 0.6 =

-No changes that affect data were made, however it is always a good idea to back up your data just in case!

-= 0.5 =

-No changes that affect data were made, however it is always a good idea to back up your data just in case!

-= 0.4 =

-BACK UP YOUR DATA!
-DO NOT attempt to install version 0.3 or higher on BP 1.1.X!
-DO NOT try to use this plugin with the classic theme!

-= 0.3 =

-DO NOT attempt to install version 0.3 or higher on BP 1.1.X!
-DO NOT try to use this plugin with the classic theme!

-= 0.2 =

-This version contains the first support for rich media embedding. *Please make sure that you update the "links" directory in your theme (see Installation).*

 == Changelog ==

+= 0.8.2 =

+* Compatibility testing up to BuddyPress 1.7.3
+* Added new setting to disable page fetching
+* Added new setting to use numeric ids in permalinks instead of slugs
+* Added new setting to prevent duplicate URLs from being submitted to directory
+* Several minor bug fixes

 = 0.8.1 =